QUAREP-LiMi/WG1-Automation/Microscope_Systems/Zeiss-Zen-Blue/README-Config.md

+The measurementConfig.csv file has to be saved alongside the macro (Python) files

 - The csv file tells the scripts where files are and how to run the experiments.
 - No spaces allowed after the commas